GreenCatInForest/baroque-here-is-your-cocktail-bar/README.md

 ## Added Features

+5.03.2024
 - Toggle Light and Dark Theme via UseContext Hook
 - Add items to Local Storage and remove from Local Storage
-- Fetch 5 Fetch requests to the API endpoints
+- Fetch 5 Fetch requests to the API endpoints for Cocktail DB API
+- all general app props passed through UseContext

+8.03.2024
+- Fetch updated Fetch request from the YouTube API
+- Light and dark theme toggle different images on templates
+- Different template renders different styles of forms
+- Conditional rendering buttons dependently of data

 ## Estimations